-Table 2:Troubleshooting the Oxygen Transmitter
+Table 2: Troubleshooting the Oxygen Transmitter

-Condition Symptom(s) Probable Causes Recommended Action Fail Condition ☐ Controller indicates a fail condition. □ The transmitter wiring to the controller is disconnected or misconnected. □ The wiring from the detector to the amplifier is disconnected or misconnected. □ The transmitter s zero reading is low enough to cause a fail condition. □ The transmitter is malfunctioning.
-Verify that the transmitter wiring to the controller is correct and secure.
-Verify that the wiring from the detector to the amplifier is correct and secure.
+Condition Symptom(s) Probable Causes Recommended Action Fail Condition Controller indicates a fail condition.
+The transmitter wiring is disconnected or misconnected.
+The plug-in sensor is not properly plugged into the sockets in the detector housing body.
+The transmitter's zero reading is low enough to cause a fail condition.
+The transmitter is malfunctioning.
+Verify that the transmitter wiring is correct and secure.
+Confirm that the plug-in sensor is installed properly.
 Perform a fresh air adjustment.
-A full calibration is recommended.
-If the fail condition continues, replace the detector as described later in this section.
+A full calibration is recommended If the fail condition continues, replace the plug-in sensor as described later in this section.
 If the fail condition continues, contact RKI for further instruction.
-Slow or No Response/ Difficult or Unable to Calibrate □ Transmitter responds slowly or does not respond to response test. □ Unable to accurately set the fresh air or zero reading during calibration. □ Transmitter requires frequent calibration.
-Note: Under mormal circumstances, the transmitter requires calibration once every 3 months.
-Some applications may require a more frequent calibration schedule. □ The calibration cylinder is low, out-dated, or defective. □ The calibration gas is not an appropriate concentration. □ The transmitter is malfunctioning.
+Slow or No Response/ Difficult or Unable to Calibrate Unable to accurately set the fresh air or zero reading during calibration.
+Transmitter requires frequent calibration.
+Note: Under "normal" circumstances, the transmitter requires calibration once every 3 months.
+Some applications may require a more frequent calibration schedule.
+The calibration cylinder is low, outdated, or defective.
+The flame arrestor in the detector housing cap is wet or clogged with dirt or other particulates.
+The calibration gas is not an appropriate concentration The transmitter is malfunctioning.
 Verify that the calibration cylinder contains an adequate supply of a fresh test sample.
-Check the sensor face for dirt.
-Clean if necessary.
+Check the detector housing cap to determine if the flame arrestor is wet or dirty.
+Clean or replace if necessary.
 Verify that the calibration gas concentration is appropriate for the transmitter.
 Zero emission air (20.9% oxygen) is normally used for a fresh air adjustment if the environment is suspect and 100% nitrogen (0% oxygen) is normally used for a zero adjustment.
-If the calibration/response difficulties continue, replace the detector as described later in this section.
+If the calibration/response difficulties continue, replace the plug-in sensor as described later in this section.
 If the calibration/response difficulties continue, contact RKI for further instruction.